 Leading woodworking CAD packages (e.g. Cabinet Vision, Alphacam, Microvellum, XCab) allow the designer to lay out all required parts and then automatically compute the best nesting pattern.

+The software then generates toolpaths for drilling, profiling, and any 3D machining.
 Advanced systems can even report the efficiency of each nest (e.g. material utilization, cycle time) and produce labels or CNC codes for each part.

 Key points on CAD/CAM integration: